teivarodiere/pinger/README.md

 </pre>
 _Installation_
 <pre>
+[Windows only]
+        a) Download it to your computer
+        b) Open a terminal
+        c) Execute pinger (pinger.exe)
+        Windows should prompt you to **Unblock** it, you have to to proceed.
+        d) [Optional] You can modify your Path variables and add the path where pinger.exe lives into your global path.

 [MacOS only]
         a) Download "pinger" from the release to where ever
         b) Set executable permission on pinger via terminal